by Leslie Farin

 Ella, in contrast, appears to have everything.
 In reality, she’s an extremely lonely and unhappy soul.
 Her family situation is difficult, her friends no longer associate with her due to her stepmother’s activities and her fiancé has gone off to war.
 She walks the streets in misery until one day she finds Sadie, which seems to provide her with a purpose.

 One misstep could mean both their lives, but Sadie and Ella risk everything for each other.
 They depend on each other for survival.

-During the course of the story, Sadie falls in love with a young man also hiding in the sewer and Ella’s fiancé returns to Krakow.
-Nothing is easy in a world crippled by war, but Jenoff brings some “normalcy” into the relationship between the two women with casual conversation, good natured teasing and girl talks about love and life.
-These moments remind us these two friends experience thoughts and feelings similar to many young women in different walks of life.
+During the course of the story, Sadie falls in love with a young man also hiding in the sewer, and Ella’s fiancé returns to Krakow.
+Nothing is easy in a world crippled by war, but Jenoff brings some “normalcy” into the relationship between the two women with casual conversation, good-natured teasing, and a girl talking about love and life.
+These moments remind us these two friends experience thoughts and feelings similar to many young women from different walks of life.
 They are ordinary people living in extraordinary times and coping the best they can.